My Father Godfather

 My Father Godfather is a 2014 Indian romantic comedy-drama film directed by Pankaj Dheer and written by Ankur Pajni and produced by Essel Vision Productions.
 It was released in April 2014.
-The film has an ensemble cast starring Kratika sengar and Sharad Malhotra.
+The film has an ensemble cast starring Kratika Sengar and Sharad Malhotra.
 The film was intentionally supposed to be released theatrically but instead was released on Video on demand.

 Plot

 Jahnavi (Kratika Sengar) and Prakash (Sharad Malhotra) are couple and are struggling in the television industry to make a mark.
-Jahanavi wants to be a famous actress while Prakash wants to be a writer.
-How difficult circumstances force Jhanvi to take a stance which makes her entire world turns unexpectedly to form the crux of the story.
+Jahnavi wants to be a famous actress while Prakash wants to be a writer.
+How difficult circumstances force Jahnavi to take a stance which makes her entire world turns unexpectedly to form the crux of the story.